bajamircea/bajamircea.github.io/_posts/2015-03-17-classic-raii.markdown

 categories: coding cpp
 ---

-RAII (Resource Aquisition Is Initialization) is a complex name that does not do justice to one of the most useful programming idioms.
-This article describes the options and issues when using this coding style, with the full example of the [copy file example][copy-file] rewritten.
+RAII (Resource Aquisition Is Initialization) is a difficult to say name that does not do justice to **one of the most useful programming idioms**.
+This article describes the classic way of using RAII, with the full example of the [copy file example][copy-file] rewritten.

 ## Introduction

 RAII is a resource management technique developed in C++ by Bjarne Stroustrup and Andrew Koenig in the 1980s.
-It largely eliminates the need to collect garbage, by not creating garbage in the first place.
+It largely eliminates the need to collect garbage, by not creating garbage in the first place and providing ease of use and correctness when dealing with resources (e.g. memory, files, etc.).

 In this article I'll describe what I call the **classical RAII**.
 As we'll see later, there are some minor variations.

 RAII fundamentally works by wrapping a resource in an object, initializing the resource in the constructor.
-If the constructor succeeds, the destructor will cleanup the resource.
-If the constructor fails, it throws an exception, and conveniently the destructor is not called.
+If the constructor succeeds, the object can be used and the destructor will automatically cleanup the resource.
+If the constructor fails, it throws an exception, the object can't be used and conveniently the destructor is not called.

 When opening a file with `fopen`, the resource that needs to be wrapped is a